jackmo375/Database/README.md

 Sickle in Africa automatic data transfer protocol

 ## requirements
-this protocol uses a python virtual enviroment, with pandas loaded.
+this protocol uses a python virtual enviroment, with packages including pandas loaded.
 Before running the script, make sure that you have installed

 * pandas

 on in a virtual enviroment, and that the variable pev in the config.sh file points to the correct path.